tcmetzger/pypresseportal/docs/index.rst

 ----------------------
 This documentation describes how to use PyPresseportal to access data from `presseportal.de <htps://www.presseportal.de>`_ in Python.
-You will learn how to install PyPresseportal, initialize the API with the :class:`pypresseportal.PresseportalApi` class, and how to use PyPresseportal's various methods to search, request and parse data from the `presseportal.de <htps://www.presseportal.de>`_ API.
+You will learn how to install PyPresseportal, initialize the API with the :class:`pypresseportal.PresseportalApi` class, and how to use PyPresseportal's various methods to search, request, and parse data from the `presseportal.de <htps://www.presseportal.de>`_ API.